A phase transition creates the geometry of the continuum from discrete space: Growing disordered graphs

 \subsection{Walker model}

 To address the deficiency of the curvature model, we introduce a second statistical process by putting walkers on the graph.
-Walker models have previously been used to create scale-free \cite{Krapivsky} graphs from local rules \cite{Saramaki,Caravelli}, but here we are interested in Euclidean behavior.
-At each time step, we add $\kappa$ walkers of type $+1$ to every node with $\kappa>0$, and $|\kappa|$ walkers of type $-1$ to every node with $\kappa<0$.
-Additionally, 12 walkers of type $-1$ are added to random nodes to maintain the mean walker number from eq.\ (\ref{meanZ}).
+Walker models have previously been used to create both local-cluster structure \cite{Ikeda,Vazquez,Toivonen}, as well as scale-free \cite{Krapivsky} graphs from local rules \cite{Saramaki,Caravelli}; but here we are interested in Euclidean behavior.
+At each time step, we add $\kappa$ walkers of type $+1$ to every node with curvature $\kappa>0$, and $|\kappa|$ walkers of type $-1$ to every node with $\kappa<0$.
+Additionally, 12 walkers of type $-1$ are added to random nodes to maintain the mean walker number [this requirement can be seen from eq.\ (\ref{meanZ})].
 The walkers then diffuse by moving to a random neighboring node.
 Whenever a $+1$ and a $-1$ walker occupy the same node, both walkers annihilate.
-Walker moves alternate with push-pop moves, and we replace $E_{\rm curv}$ with a new energy $E_{\rm walk}$ for the graph under push-pop moves:
+Walker moves alternate with push-pop moves.
+To define the dynamics, we replace $E_{\rm curv}$ with a new energy $E_{\rm walk}$ for the graph under push-pop moves:

 where $w_i$ is the net number of walkers on node $i$.
 At low temperatures, this energy tends to shrink regions of positive curvature and grow regions of negative curvature.
 We call this new evolution scheme, which biases the graph towards flatness on long length scales, the `walker model'.